AescaFarstad/mhq/Project Structure and Features.md

             *   `CastleView.vue`: Placeholder component for the Castle tab.
             *   `CrewView.vue`: Container component for the Crew tab.
 Manages selection state and orchestrates child components.
             *   `QuestsView.vue`: Placeholder component for the Quests tab.
+            *   `TasksView.vue`: Placeholder component for the Tasks tab.
             *   `DebugView.vue`: Displays internal game stats for debugging (listens to `uiState.debugStats`).
         *   **`crew/`**: Components specific to the Crew tab UI.
             *   `CharacterList.vue`: Displays the list of available characters using `CharacterListItem`.